19 Assisted Living Facilities in Princeton, MN

 See The Best Assisted Living Facilities around Princeton

-According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Princeton is $4,782 per month, which is around 23% higher than the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Princeton residential care home cost is 20% higher.
+According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Princeton is $4782 per month, which is 23% to the Minnesota average of $3,884.
+And as compared to the national monthly average of $4,000, Dallas Assisted Living's cost is almost similar.

 Seasonal Temperatures: Princeton has a typical summer high of 82°F and a winter low of 2°F. And the yearly rainfall here is about 31 inches, while the snowfall is around 43 inch(es) on average.

 Air Quality: The Average air quality index rating is usually 71, which is higher than the national average of 58.
 The index rating at or below 100 is considered satisfactory.